Ivymae Perez

-Ivymae Perez (born July 16, 2001) is a Filipino former footballer.
+Ivymae Perez (born July 16, 2001) is a Filipino footballer who plays for the North Toronto Nitros in the Ontario Premier League.

 Early life

 Perez was born in the Philippines, but moved to Toronto, Canada as a child, where she grew up.
 She played youth soccer with Markham SC and the North Toronto Nitros, as well as playing for the Ontario provincial team.

 University career

 In 2019, Perez began attending the University of South Florida, where she played for the women's soccer team.
 She was named to the AAC All-Academic Team.

 In 2020, Perez returned to Canada to attend Ryerson University (later renamed Toronto Metropolitan University) to play for the women's soccer team (her debut was delayed to 2021 as the 2020 season was cancelled due to the COVID-19 pandemic.
 On September 4, 2022, she scored the team's first goal under the new TMU Bold branding, following their renaming from the Ryerson Rams.
 In 2022, she was named an OUA East Second Team All-Star.